Travesty of justice: Former petroleum minister Moily on PM's 'reduce VAT' on petrol, diesel remark | Politics

 The clarity from no less than the prime minister of the country was necessary in light of reports of suppressed figures of Covid deaths, he argued.

-''The statement of the prime minister on his call to opposition states to reduce VAT as against any semblance of reduction in excise duty by the Centre amounts to travesty of justice,'' Moily said.
+''The statement of the prime minister on his call to opposition states to reduce VAT as against any semblance of reduction in excise duty by the Centre amounts to travesty of justice,'' Moily said in a statement.

 He said Prime Minister Modi should have addressed the issue of skyrocketing prices as the average consumer food price has increased by 100 per cent between March 2021 and March 2022, according to the All India Consumer Price Index (CPI) released by the National Statistical Office.